JGCRI/stitches/paper/paper.md

 climatic impact-drivers.
 Most commonly these are derived from Earth System Model (ESM) output, according to a standard, limited set of future scenarios, the latest being the SSP-RCPs run under CMIP6-ScenarioMIP [@Eyringetal2016;@ONeilletal2016].
+CMIP6/ScenarioMIP is a heavily used product in international efforts such as AR6 [citation].

 Often, however, impact modeling seeks to explore new scenarios, and/or needs a larger set of initial condition ensemble members than are typically available to quantify the effects of ESM internal variability.
 In addition, the recognition that